-The courts have not been sympathetic to objections to producing relevant information based on privacy concerns.199 Courts do, however, consider privacy issues in assessing whether discovery requests are overly broad or whether nonrelevant private information can be protected.200
+The courts have not been sympathetic to objections to producing relevant information based on privacy concerns.
+199 Courts do, however, consider privacy issues in assessing whether discovery requests are overly broad or whether non-relevant private information can be protected.
+200

 It is important to note that the deemed undertaking rule201 and the implied undertaking rule are rules in the discovery process only.
-They do not provide privacy protection outside of the litigation process.
-For example, in Ontario, the deemed undertaking rule applies only to evidence obtained in the discovery process, and it specifically does not apply to evidence filed with the court or referenced
+They do not provide complete privacy protection either within or outside of the litigation process.
+For example, in Ontario, the deemed undertaking rule applies only to evidence

-199 See M(A) v Ryan, [1997] 1 S.C.R.
-157, where the Court determined that the disclosure of private documents may be necessary for the proper administration of justice.
-See also Toth v City of Niagara Falls, 2017 ONSC 5670, where the Court held that documents relevant to the Plaintiff's case on the public Facebook page of a non-party should have been disclosed by the Plaintiff.
+^{199.} See M(A) v Ryan, [1997] 1 S.C.R.
+157 (CanLII), where the Court determined that the disclosure of private documents may be necessary for the proper administration of justice.
+See also Toth v City of Niagara Falls, 2017 ONSC 5670 (CanLII) [Toth], where the Court held that documents relevant to the Plaintiff's case on the public Facebook page of a non-party should have been disclosed by the Plaintiff.

-200 See Dosanjh v.
-Leblanc 2011 BCSC 1660 (CanLII).
+^{200.} See Dosanjh v Leblanc 2011 BCSC 1660 (CanLII) [Dosanjh].

-201 Generally, the deemed undertaking rule prohibits parties from disclosing evidence and information obtained during the discovery process outside the confines of the litigation.
+^{201.} Generally, the deemed undertaking rule prohibits parties from disclosing evidence and information obtained during the discovery process outside the confines of the litigation.

-during a hearing.
+obtained in the discovery process, and it specifically does not apply to evidence filed with the court or referenced during a hearing.
 A court order can also be obtained to relieve a party from compliance with the deemed undertaking rule.202

-Violation of these undertakings may give rise to a privacy-based cause of action to the individual whose personal information was compromised as a result of the violation.
+Violation of these undertakings may give rise to a privacy-based cause of action for the individual whose personal information was compromised as a result of the violation.
 Parties should therefore ensure that appropriate controls are placed on the access and retention of information gained through the discovery process.